Serving girls ages 3 ½ to 19 years

 Camp Fun & Faith is a Catholic-based Summer Camp for girls run by the Institute of the Apostolic Oblates and the Pro Sanctity Movement.
 Camp Fun & Faith will select a team of 4-6 young adult women (at least 19 years old and graduated from high school) as full-time counselors for the summer.
 They will serve under the guidance of the camp directors.
 Throughout the summer the counselors will rotate positions, serving either to supervise a group of campers or as resource counselors.

 The camp counselors strive to create an environment that encourages the girls to grow in their faith, experience Jesus more in their daily life, and spend time with good role models in a fun-filled week of camp!
-If you think you may be called to be one of our camp counselors this summer, please submit the application as soon as possible.
+If you think you may be called to be one of our camp counselors this summer, please submit the application (opens December 1st).
 We will not accept applications after the positions are filled.
-Please contact Camp Directors, Monica or Margaret, with any questions or for more information: email@example.com 402-289-1938.
+Please contact Camp Directors, Monica or Margaret, with any questions or for more information: firstname.lastname@example.org 402-289-1938.

 (Note: There is a separate form for junior high and high school girls wishing to volunteer as helpers or junior counselors for Camp Fun & Faith.
 Please see the forms on their pages.)